do-me/LBSN-Thesis/videos/README.md

 # Tutorial Videos

 Available in English and German for the area of Bonn.
-All Videos are accessible [here](https://drive.google.com/drive/folders/1zInT40dzDkP_gXdNAmIwtYDtDMcqnagI?usp=sharing).
+All videos are accessible [here](https://drive.google.com/drive/folders/1zInT40dzDkP_gXdNAmIwtYDtDMcqnagI?usp=sharing).

 ## Index